ethereum/EIPs/EIPS/eip-draft_app_keys.md

 This way, we could use accounts as personas.

 However it does not necessarily make sense to anchor an application to a single main account.
 Some applications may like to interact with several "main accounts" or allow the user to change the main account they are using to deposit while keeping the same signing `app keys` accounts.
+Some applications may even like to use non ethereum accounts.

-Also this alternative specification HD path would not be BIP44 compliant but would be using this purpose field. makes this a subset of an ethereum account or should be eventually generalised to non ETH main accounts?
+Also this alternative specification HD path would not be BIP44 compliant but would be using this purpose field.

 Also it may add complexity to restore a wallet and the used accounts, one should remember which account is associated with which application and application can not suggest you which account to use because they are not aware of this part of the path.
 If we don't harden the level indexes after the main account index, we could however enumerate all app keys of an user given a list a applications.
 We would first enumerate over the main accounts (assuming the wallet uses an [account gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#Address_gap_limit)), then over the Applications list and then over the `Application controlled HD subPath` if it allows to do so and has an account gap limit.

-For persona this may not be possible, unless we impose some structure on the personas such as using a basic index.
+For the persona specification this may not be possible, unless we impose some structure on the personas such as using a basic index.

 ### Hardened and non-hardened indexes: privacy and functionality